fanx-dev/fanx/doc/ApiDiff.md

 To avoid int boxing, prefer -1 instead of null.

 ### More Container ###
-LinkedList, Set, Tuple, ConcMap, LRUCache and more.
+LinkedList, Set, Tuple, ConcMap, LRUCache, TreeMap and more.
 ```
   Tuple<Int, Str> tuple := Tuple(1, "a")
 ```